-How Does Amphicar Work?
+How Does The Amphicar Work?

-You can make a reservation from 10 a.m. to 10 p.m., weather permitting.
-Each amphicar can accommodate up to three guests (which can be classified as three adults or two adults and two small children).
+Weather permitting, you can make a reservation from 10 a.m. to 10 p.m.
+Each Amphicar can accommodate up to three guests (classified as three adults, two adults, and two small children).
 The cost as of July 2019 is $125 per car.
 If you book two vehicles, you will get a $25 discount.
 Likewise, if you eat at the Boathouse, you will get a $25 discount when you show your receipt.

-Who Owns the Amphicars at Disney Springs?
+Who Owns The Amphicars at Disney Springs?